 Section D2.4.17 speaks to the planning criteria typically encouraged and recommended for medium and high-density residential areas.
-This development would present a density of 37 units/ha, landing under the medium density threshold as outlined by the municipal OP.
-General provisions under the medium density policy framework speak to this density type being strongly encouraged within the settlement area of Durham.
+This development would present a density of 26 units/ha, landing under the medium density threshold as outlined by the municipal OP.
+General provisions under the medium density policy framework speaks to this density type being strongly encouraged within the settlement area of Durham.
 The proposed development shall be generally compatible with existing uses in proximity to the subject lands, the roads shall have the ability to handle increase in traffic, municipal water and sanitary sewer capacity shall be available, and adequate off-street parking shall be provided.
 The height, bulk and siting of buildings shall achieve harmonious design and integrate with the surrounding area.
-The proposed development will be serviced by full municipal servicing, Park Street will also be upgraded to an urban standard to accommodate future traffic, and each townhouse unit intends to have a driveway to accommodate off-street parking.
+The proposed development will be serviced by full municipal servicing, Park Street will also be upgraded to an urban standard to accommodate off-street parking.